sigoden/apitest/docs/group.md

 # Group

-we can group some releated test units as group
+we can group some test units as group

 ```js
 {